shooots/shooots.github.io/index.md

 # About Shooots

 Struggling with finding a ride to school?
 Tired of riding the bus to school?
 Well the solution is here, the shooots app.
 An app dedicated to making students commutes to school easier and faster.
-Once you create your own profile, schedule your availability as a driver or rider, you'll be able to filter through fellow students that are nearby your destination.
+Create a profile and filter through fellow students that are around your area.
+You can either decide to be a driver or a rider, schdeule your availability and your on your way.
+Ratings system will be provided for both drivers and riders and the best would be chosen each month to be displayed on our homepage.

 # Application Design